U.S. Department of State Seal

 After Adoption

-Post-Adoption Reporting Requirements
+Post-Adoption/Post-Placement Reporting Requirements

-The Kyrgyz Republic requires four post-adoption reports: the first is due no more than seven months after the adoption is completed, then at one, two, and three years after the adoption is completed.
-After three years, reports shall be submitted if and as requested.
 Your adoption agency should help you with these reports.
 These reports should be done by a social worker, notarized and translated into Russian or Kyrgyz.

 Post-Adoption Resources

 Many adoptive parents find it important to find support after the adoption.
 There are many public and private nonprofit post-adoption services available for children and their families.
 There are also numerous adoptive family support groups and adoptee organizations active in the United States that provide a network of options for adoptees who seek out other adoptees from the same country of origin.
-You may wish to advantage of all the resources available to your family, whether it is another adoptive family, a support group, an advocacy organization, or your religious or community services.
+You may wish to take advantage of all the resources available to your family, whether it is another adoptive family, a support group, an advocacy organization, or your religious or community services.
+Your primary provider can provide or point you to post- placement/post-adoption services to help your adopted child and your family transition smoothly and deal effectively with the many adjustments required in an intercountry adoption.

-The Hague Complaint Registry is an internet based registry for filing complaints about the compliance of U.S. accredited or approved adoption service providers with U.S. accreditation standards.
-If you think your provider's conduct may have been out of substantial compliance with accreditation standards, first submit your complaint in writing directly to your provider.
-If the complaint is not resolved through the provider's complaint process, you may file the complaint through the Hague Complaint Registry.
+The Complaint Registry is an internet-based registry for filing complaints about the compliance of U.S. accredited or approved adoption service providers with U.S. accreditation standards.
+If you think your provider's conduct may not have been in compliance with accreditation standards, first submit your complaint in writing directly to your provider.
+If the complaint is not resolved through the provider's complaint process, you may file the complaint through the Complaint Registry.

 Contact Information

-U.S. Embassy in Bishkek Kyrgyz Republic
+U.S. Embassy in the Kyrgyz Republic

 171 Prospect Mira

-Bishkek, Kyrgyzstan 720016
+Bishkek, Kyrgyz Republic 720016

 Tel.: 996 312 597 000